ItokawaK/MoNaS/README.md

 Manuals
 -------
+Currently, we have confirmed MoNaS works in both Ubuntu18 and CentOS6.
+It is possible to run in Mac, perhaps.

 ### Installation

-Currently, we have confirmed MoNaS works in Ubuntu18 and CentOS6.
-It may also work in Mac.

 MoNaS consists of several python3 scripts which do not require compilation.
 However, MoNaS requires some third party softwares described below.